 The Payments API uses HTTP response codes to signify the success or failure of an API request.

-- Codes in the 2xx range indicate success.
+- Codes in the 2xx range mean success.

-- Codes in the 4xx range indicate an error or failure.
+- Codes in the 4xx range mean error or failure.
 Examples of issues that could cause a 4xx range failure include:

 - A required parameter was omitted